Meat Beat Manifesto: Nothing Records years, 1994–1998

-In 1993 Dangers relocated from England to San Francisco, resulting in Stephens' departure from the band.
+In 1993, Dangers relocated from England to San Francisco, resulting in Stephens' departure from the band.
 At this time, Nothing Records was founded as an imprint of Interscope with the purpose of signing industrial and electronic bands to capitalize on the recent success of Nine Inch Nails.
 Nothing, helmed by Trent Reznor, signed Meat Beat Manifesto and in 1996 the double album Subliminal Sandwich was released.
 While this album represented MBM's major-label debut, it failed to achieve the critical and commercial successes of previous releases.
-The album is notable for the last appearance of Jonny Stephens who contributed guitar on the track Asbestos Lead Asbestos.
+The album is notable for the last appearance of Jonny Stephens who contributed guitar on the track "Asbestos Lead Asbestos."
 After Subliminal Sandwich, Dangers put together an album called Original Fire that collected various studio rarities, B-sides, and fan favorites from the early years of MBM, in addition to some new remixes of the material.
 Also in 1996, the group contributed to the AIDS benefit album Offbeat: A Red Hot Soundtrip produced by the Red Hot Organization.

-In 1997 Dangers recruited drummer Lynn Farmer and multi-instrumentalist John Wilson (MBM member 1995–1998, former Supreme Love Gods) to record and release Actual Sounds + Voices in 1998, which found the group's earlier flirtations with jazz fusion featured more prominently; the record included appearances by saxophonist Bennie Maupin.
-The album yielded the single "Prime Audio Soup" which was featured in the film The Matrix.
+In 1997, Dangers recruited drummer Lynn Farmer and multi-instrumentalist John Wilson (MBM member 1995–1998, former Supreme Love Gods) to record and release Actual Sounds + Voices in 1998, which found the group's earlier flirtations with jazz fusion featured more prominently; the record included appearances by saxophonist Bennie Maupin.
+The album yielded the single "Prime Audio Soup" which was featured in the film The Matrix and its soundtrack.
 While Jon Wilson left the band prior to the 1998–1999 tour, Farmer remains with the band as of Spring 2007.
 Wilson was replaced by former Consolidated programmer Mark Pistel, who also remains a contributing member.

 During these years, Dangers contributed a pair of remixes to high-profile Nine Inch Nails releases Closer to God and The Perfect Drug.
 After the release of Actual Sounds + Voices, Meat Beat Manifesto was let go by Nothing Records and once more appeared on independent labels.